brimdata/zed/docs/language/aggregates/README.md

 # Aggregate Functions

-Aggregate functions appear in either summarization or expression context and produce an aggregate value for a sequence of inputs values:
+Aggregate functions appear in either summarization or expression context and produce an aggregate value for a sequence of inputs values.

 - [and](and.md) - logical AND of input values
 - [any](any.md) - select an arbitrary value from its input